IMPORTANT – PLEASE READ

 Collector shows where artifacts are exhibited, bought, and sold are a key component of this activity.
 Unfortunately, these are also quite vulnerable to genuine suspicion, alarm, and outrage when introduced to a public that includes a number of people completely unfamiliar with the practice of collecting historic military artifacts.

-To help prevent such misunderstandings, the OVMS has adopted the long-standing rules originally introduced at the MAX Show many years ago by request of the venue and built on those with new regulations as appropriate to underscore the fact that collecting is a historical pursuit, not a political activity.
+To help prevent such misunderstandings, the Greater New Orleans Militaria Show (GNOMS) has adopted the long-standing rules originally introduced at the MAX Show many years ago by request of the venue and built on those with new regulations as appropriate to underscore the fact that collecting is a historical pursuit, not a political activity.
 Our goal is to properly place Third Reich items in particular within a historical context as souvenirs of a defeated foe and avoid situations where the display of these items could be misinterpreted as glorification.
-These rules do not exist to hinder your hobby of collecting original historical militaria – but to protect it.
-As an OVMS member, dealer, or public guest, your cooperation with these rules is sincerely appreciated… but it is also mandatory.

 These Rules Will Be STRICTLY Enforced at the Greater New Orleans Militaria Show.